 All genres of music are celebrated in Victoria, and going to a live concert or one of the town’s festivals is a great thing do to while you’re here.

 The largest of Victoria’s music festivals, Bootfest, features popular Texas Country artists.
-Classic rock, Tejano and a variety of other genres are also showcased at the festival.
+Tejano and a variety of other genres are also showcased at the festival.
 Spend a week in the city for the Victoria Bach Festival in June, when choral, chamber, and orchestra music are performed throughout each day.
-Visit in April for JAM Fest, a full day of festivities that includes music, food, and art.
+Visit in September for the Czech Heritage Festival, a full day of festivities that includes live polka music, traditional Czech food, and dancing.

 When you explore Victoria, you’ll find this city is like so many Texas destinations where you can feel the heartbeat of the community through the rhythm and the beat of its live music.